Digestive Enzyme Supplements Review

 How Products were Selected:

-Products selected represent those commonly sold and/or available nationally in the U.S. and Canada.
-ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, catalogues, or multi-level marketing companies.
+Products selected represent those commonly sold and/or available in the U.S. and Canada.
+ConsumerLab.com purchased products on the open market through retail stores, on-line retailers and/or multi-level marketing companies.
 Products were not accepted directly from manufacturers.

 - Analysis of alpha-amylase activity from nonbacterial (DU) and bacterial (BAU) sources (USP Dietary supplement Compendium) and animal or fungal pancreatin (USP) (USP-36).